 I moved to Hamburg having spent three years as a “Juan de la Cierva” researcher at the University of Barcelona, where I was a senior member of the LOGOS Grup de Recerca.
 Prior to my stint in Barcelona, I was a lecturer in the Faculty of Philosophy and the University of Cambridge, before which I held two postdoctoral research fellowships at the Centre for Metaphysics and Mind, which is attached to the Philosophy Department at the University of Leeds.
 The first of these was funded by the lovely people at the Analysis Trust.
 Back in the day I was PhD student at the University of Sheffield, where I was supervised by the one and only John Divers.
 My thesis assessed fictionalist accounts of possible objects.
 I am presently turning my thesis into a more general book assessing the prospects for fictionalist strategies in metaphysics, which will be entitled Once Upon a World.

 I am the proud father of three wonderful cats: Romi (grey), Maggie (black), and Little Leo Lion (bowl).
 I spend alot of time making noise in the black hole that is modular synthesis.
 As I result, I often dream of wires.
-If for some reason you are interested in tape loops, drones, and the sound of decay and disintegration, you can find my Soundcloud account here.

 My research interests are located in metaphysics (esp. modality, fictionalisms, ontology, metaontology, indeterminacy), the philosophy of language (esp. conditionals, vagueness, metasemantics, empty representations), the philosophy of logic (esp. logical consequence, the semantic paradoxes), and aesthetics (esp. fiction, depiction, photography, the imagination).
 For updates, I keep a list of publications over on Academia.edu.

 Metaphysics and Its Methodology